soarsmu/Compressor/README.md

 This replication package contains the source code for fine-tuning pre-trained models, model simplification and training, as well as all trained compressed models.

+Due to the random nature of neural networks, users may obtain slightly different results via retraining the models.
+Please note that such results usually can be tolerated, i.e., they mostly do not conflict with the conclusions of the paper.

 ## Environment configuration

 We provide a `Dockerfile` to help build the experimental environment.
 Please run the following scripts to to compile a docker image: